rakshitcgupta/US_atrocities_debunked/README.md

 A review of CIA's files has uncovered no evidence that CIA officers and employees were engaged in human rights abuses or in covering up any human rights abuses in Chile."

    The US Government also had no involvement in Operation Condor.
 The US also tried to [prevent & disrupt](https://nsarchive.gwu.edu/sites/default/files/documents/5817664/National-Security-Archive-Doc-03-CIA-memorandum.pdf) the illegal activities and distance itself.
 The US asked Contreras to confirm its existance.
 [He did](https://nsarchive2.gwu.edu/NSAEBB/NSAEBB416/docs/780822cia.pdf).

+  - CIA had [no involvement](https://www.fordlibrarymuseum.gov/library/document/0005/7324009.pdf) in dictator, Rafael Trujillo's assassination.
+Some Latin American countries thought the US had allowed his brutal regime, however, it was just US policy to refrain from actions that would hasten his downfall.
+The US did enourage moderate democractic groups to resist the regime.
+The policy of non-intervention, while required by treaty, convinced Latin Americans that the US was supportive.

 ### Africa